PythonMove/k8s-notes/cluster-deployment/minikube.md

 Follow this guide **ONLY** if you have the Minikube already installed.
-If you wish to install the Minikube, follow [Minikube install guide](install-guides/minikube.md).
+If you wish to install the Minikube, follow [Minikube install guide](../install-guides/minikube.md).

 ---
-## Useful Minikube deploy options
+## Useful Minikube deployment options
 > **NOTE:** To see all the options, use **minikube start -h**.

 You can specify number of nodes (virtual machines) Minikube will create when deploying cluster.
 This option does not work with driver=None.